cryptmount - a utility for accessing encrypted filesystems

 which allows an ordinary user to mount an encrypted filing system

 without requiring superuser privileges.
+It can operate on

 Technical background